 Standards Bodies

-Standards bodies, sometimes called certification bodies, establish the methodologies and rules through which projects are evaluated and credits are issued.
-Their role is to ensure that projects satisfy core market requirements such as additionality, avoidance of overestimation, permanence treatment, exclusive claims to reductions, compliance with law, and, in some cases, demonstration of co-benefits.
+Standards bodies, also called certification bodies, establish the methodologies and rules through which projects are evaluated and credits are issued.
+Their role is to ensure that projects satisfy core market requirements such as additionality, avoidance of overestimation, treatment of permanence, exclusive claim to reductions, legal compliance, and in some cases demonstration of social or environmental co-benefits.

-Major standards bodies emerged in the wake of the failures associated with earlier Kyoto-era project mechanisms.
-Today, important names in this space include Verra, Gold Standard, American Carbon Registry, and Climate Action Reserve.
+The major standards bodies emerged in the wake of the failures associated with earlier Kyoto-era mechanisms.
+Important names in this space include Verra, Gold Standard, American Carbon Registry, and Climate Action Reserve.

 Validation & Verification Bodies

-Validation and verification bodies assess whether project designs, monitoring approaches, and reported emissions outcomes meet the requirements of the applicable standards and methodologies.
-Their work is central to the legitimacy of carbon market claims, yet it also remains part of wider debates over auditor independence, consistency, and institutional accountability.
+Validation and verification bodies assess whether project designs, monitoring approaches, and reported emissions outcomes meet the requirements of the relevant standards and methodologies.
+Their work is central to the legitimacy of carbon market claims, but it also remains part of broader debates over auditor independence, consistency, and institutional accountability.

 Verra

-Verra manages the Verified Carbon Standard (VCS), one of the most influential global crediting programs.
+Verra manages the Verified Carbon Standard, or VCS, one of the most influential global crediting programs.
 Through its program rules, standards, and methodology requirements, Verra governs project development, credit issuance, methodological design, and accreditation expectations for auditors.

 Voluntary Carbon Market